 Key Takeaways

-• AI chipmaker Cerebras, a competitor of industry giant Nvidia, is reportedly considering refiling for an IPO, with timing that has been discussed as potentially in Q2 2026, according to Reuters.1
+• AI chipmaker Cerebras is reportedly planning to refile for an IPO, with timing discussed as potentially in Q2 2026 and a target valuation of approximately $35 billion, according to The Information.1

 • The company initially filed its S-1 in September 2024 but withdrew it about a year later.2